jwalton/rust-book-abridged/docs/ch04-ownership.md

 The idea of ownership is quite core to Rust.
 If you're coming from a language like Python or JavaScript, and you're not familiar with the idea of the [the stack and heap](https://www.geeksforgeeks.org/stack-vs-heap-memory-allocation/) it's worth reading up about them.
 We're going to assume you're familiar with them in this chapter.

-In a language like C, we allocate memory on the stack by declaring local variables in a function, and we allocate and free memory on the heap by explicitly calling `malloc` and `free`.
+In a language like C, we can manage memory by explicitly calling `malloc` and `free`.
 All memory management is up to us, which means it's easy to make mistakes.
-In a language like Java or JavaScript, simple variables like numbers or booleans get allocated on the stack in much the same way, and objects get allocated on the heap.
-Memory is allocated automatically without us having to think about it, so memory allocation is very safe, but this incurs a runtime cost in the form of garbage collection.
+In a language like Java or JavaScript, memory is allocated automatically without us having to think about it, so memory allocation is very safe, but this incurs a runtime cost in the form of garbage collection.

-In Rust, simple values get allocated on the stack much like in Java, but Rust is rather unique in how it manages the heap.
-In Rust, every value is _owned_ by some variable called the _owner_.
+Rust is rather unique in how it manages memory.
+Aside from simple values such as `i32` or `f64`, In Rust, every value is _owned_ by some variable called the _owner_.
 Ownership of a particular value can be transferred from one variable to another, and in some cases memory can be _borrowed_.
 Once the variable that owns the value is no longer around we say that value has been _dropped_, and once that happens any memory it allocated can safely be freed.
+When a value is dropped, it can optionally run code in a _destructor_ (defined by implementing the `Drop` trait).

 ### Ownership Rules